Tangible Hydra-PEG + Tangible Clean Multi-Purpose Solution = Happier Patients

 To ensure the longevity of the coating and its benefits, coated lenses require a care regimen that is different from uncoated lenses.
-As a way to optimize the care and durability of coated lenses, the company recently introduced Tangible® Clean, an FDA-cleared multipurpose solution, that is ideal for coated lenses, and can also be used with uncoated lenses.
-It has the ideal properties to protect coated lenses and ensure the coating’s benefits last as long as possible.
+As a way to optimize the care and durability of coated lenses, the company recently introduced Tangible Clean, an FDA-cleared multi-purpose contact lens solution, that is ideal for coated lenses and can also be used with uncoated lenses.
+It has the ideal properties to protect coated contact lenses and ensure the coating’s benefits last as long as possible.

 What are the biggest problems you see in your practice?

 I would say dryness is the number one patient problem, especially in Texas where severe allergies and a windy environment can contribute to increased dry eye complaints.
 Patients with poor wetting of the contact lens and any patient with overall dry eyes make up a large part of my practice.
 A lot of my patients are middle-aged females who have moderate to severe dry eye because of hormonal changes, or who suffer from rheumatoid arthritis, Sjogren’s syndrome, or other autoimmune conditions that cause more dryness.
 The contact lens itself can cause dryness in certain patients, especially for heavy makeup wearers or scleral lens patients.
 These patients also frequently experience fogging of the contact lenses as a result.
 I give these patients instructions for a proper contact lens care regimen to help decrease fogging, but roughly 50% actually follow through with my recommended care.
 Generally, patients are compliant only to what is convenient for them, and adding extra steps to help with dryness and fogging is often forgotten or ignored.
 I’ve found that Tangible Hydra-PEG has helped a lot, both with decreasing fogging and reducing steps in lens care, thus increasing patient compliance.